aleshaleksey/fansys23/11-weapons-armour.md

 A character with two hands can hold a one-handed weapon in each hand.
 If the character has made an attack as a "main action" with one weapon, then in some cases it can also make an additional "offhand attack" with the other weapon as a "secondary action".

-- The character can normally make a single "offhand attack" with a "light" weapon at a -5 penalty to attack and no stat bonus ([DEX] or [STR]) to damage.
+- The character can normally make a single "offhand attack" with a "subtle" weapon at a -5 penalty to attack and no stat bonus ([DEX] or [STR]) to damage.
 - If the character has the ["multi-attack"](06-abilities.md#multi-attack-i-iii) ability, then it can add its stat bonus to the offhand attack.
-- It the character has ["offhand fighting"](06-abilities.md#offhand-fighting-i-iv) ability, it adds its stat bonus to the damage, and does not take the penalty to the attack roll when making an offhand attack with a "light" weapon.
-It can instead use a weapon without the "light" property to make the attack, in which case it does take a -5 to the attack roll.
-Furthermore, it can make a number of attacks with the offhand weapon equal to its "offhand fighting" ability level as its offhand attack.
+- It the character has ["offhand fighting"](06-abilities.md#offhand-fighting-i-iv) ability, it adds its stat bonus to the damage, and does not take the penalty to the attack roll when making an offhand attack with a "subtle" weapon, or if both the main weapon and the offhand weapon(s) are ["light blades"](#light-blades).
+The character can choose to use other weapons for two weapon fighting, in which case it takes a -5 to the attack roll.
+- A character can make a number of attacks with the offhand weapon equal to its "offhand fighting" ability level as its offhand attack.

 An entity with more than two hands might be able to hold more than two weapons.
 In this case, all but the main weapon are considered to be offhand weapons.
 In this case the number of offhand or other attacks does not increase.
 However, if it has multiple offhand attacks, it can distribute them between its offhand weapons as it sees fit.